4 Best Halloween Tips and Tricks for Kids with Autism and SPD

 You may know that your child doesn’t like scratchy sleeves, reflective fabrics, claustrophobic masks, or pant seems.
 Yet, your child begged you to be a Power Ranger this year and you had no choice but to give in.

 When that Power Ranger costume becomes inevitably aggravating and temper tantrum worthy, be sure to have a backup to turn to.
 This could be as simple as making up a magical story surrounding your child’s favorite hoodie and sweatpants or pretending that a set of noise cancelling headphones is a FBI secret agent communication system.
 Get creative with the everyday clothing and objects that make your child more relaxed and turn them into fabulous Halloween costumes.

-If you’re looking some comfy costumes, here’s some great options on Amazon
+If you’re looking some Halloween costumes that are sensory friendly, here’s some great options on Amazon

 3. Incorporate a comfort item into your child’s costume